twigikit/algo-trading-homework/README.md

 <img src="./diagram/diff_training_size.png" alt="drawing" width="400" height = "250"/>

 Baseline size of the training dataset is 3 months.
 Decreasing the training window does not generate a better result.
+There are few challenges arising from small training window: <br>
+* Training dataset may only captures one class of signal.
+Having single class of signal in the training dataset makes it impossible to train any machine model learning.
+* Small training dataset may captures significant one-off event that could skew the modelling and machine learning.

  Increasing the training window could improve the trading algorithm.
 Based on the sample used, using 7 months data to train the model generated the highest cumulative return.

 **2. Adjusting the Simple Moving Averages (SMA) input features** <br>